supahcraig/rpcn_snowflake/README.md

 echo "ALTER USER rpcn SET RSA_PUBLIC_KEY='$PUBK';"
 ```

-Run the genrerated `ALTER USER` statment in Snowflake to attach the public key to your `rpcn` user.
+Run the generated `ALTER USER` statement in Snowflake to attach the public key to your `rpcn` user in Snowflake.

 ## Set up your .env

 From your local working directory, you'll find a file called `.env`, but we need to add one additional item for your Snowflake account.
 It can be found within Snowflake, perhaps most easily by running this query: